 U.S. to require negative COVID tests for travelers from China

-Travelers from China will need to test negative for COVID-19 before boarding flights to the U.S. starting Jan.
-5, the Centers for Disease Control and Prevention announced Wednesday.
+Travelers from China will need to test negative for COVID-19 before boarding flights to the U.S. starting next week, the Centers for Disease Control and Prevention announced Wednesday.
 The testing requirement will apply to travelers from mainland China, Hong Kong and Macau, and covers all passengers regardless of their nationality or vaccination status, the CDC said.

 The move comes amid a renewed wave of infections in China since it relaxed its "zero COVID" policy in early December.
 The Chinese government has also begun to ease travel restrictions that were imposed years ago, early in the COVID-19 pandemic.